 In addition, you must not take out any credit or loans while your company is insolvent, as you may be held personally liable for debts if found guilty of fraudulent or wrongful trading.

-Ok, that’s it for this article looking at how to liquidate a company.
-We hope you found it helpful; please always feel free to contact us if you need more assistance.
+Ok, that’s it for this article looking at how to liquidate a company with no money.